tamirzitman/Genetic-Algorithm/README.md

 Run the script using the following command:
 ```
-python genetic_algorithm.py jobs_data.csv
+python genetic_algorithm.py
 ```
-The script will execute the Genetic Algorithm and output the best job schedule found, along with the corresponding total delay days.
+The script will execute the Genetic Algorithm and output the best job schedule found, where the best soultion is at the end od the output.

-Adjust the algorithm's parameters in the script (if necessary):
+Adjust the algorithm's variables at the top of the script (if necessary):

 Population size: Modify the 'population_size' variable in the script to change the size of the population.
 Mutation rate: Adjust the 'mutation_rate' variable to control the rate of mutations in the algorithm.